We asked professional pet photographer, Philip Murray, how to take the perfect photo of your dog

 Photo by Kathy Smith

-With Christmas quickly coming down the line, we animal-lovers at IMAGE are eager to create 'pawtraits' of our own.
+With a lot of extra time on our hands, we animal-lovers at IMAGE are eager to create 'pawtraits' of our own.
 For that reason, we turned to professional pet photographer, Philip Murray for his expert tips and tricks.
 One of our first questions was, of course, 'how can we get them to do the cute head tilt?'

 Any tips for encouraging my pet to look at the camera?